fabiangunzinger/causal-inference-notes/_todo.md

 Later:

+- [ ] Read and integrate Holland and Rubin 1983 on Lord paradox
-- [ ] Read and integrate seminal papers
+- [ ] Read and integrate seminal papers by Rubin as mentioned in holland1986statistics

   - holland1986statistics
   - See athey2017econometrics chapter 3 for list of references